 This is called bottom watering, and we have a guide you might want to check out on how to do this gardening chore the right way.

 If you can’t or don’t want to use this method, provide water slowly, allowing it to drain out of the bottom without overflowing and running over the rim.

 You might need to stop for a few minutes to allow the soil to soak up the moisture and then add a little more.

 Some plants are more tolerant than others if you forget to water, or accidentally leave the sprinklers on for too long.

 But fuchsias will let you know right away if they aren’t happy with the amount of moisture they’re receiving.
 And you’ll know pretty quickly if you’ve let things go for too long.

-If you chronically under water your plants, they’ll drop their flowers or might even die, and oversaturation can lead to root rot and other types of fungal disease.
+If you chronically under water your plants, they’ll drop their leaf buds, leaves, or flowers or might even die, and oversaturation can lead to root rot and other types of fungal disease.
 Yikes!